rrivirr/rriv-cloud/README.md

 You must authenticate with DO and AWS before running terraform.
 Use `doctl` to authenticate to DO.

 For AWS, you need an SSO user.
 After logging in, you will have the option to retrieve access/secret keys.
 Paste these into your terminal and run `aws sts get-caller-identity` to verify that you are logged in as a user with an admin role.

+### A note about the kubernets cluster resource node_size variable
+To update the node_size variable in the k8s-cluster module, you must NOT allow the cluster to be destroyed.
+This is a shortcoming of the current setup.
+Upgrade each node one at a time to the new size, and change the node_size value to reflect the changes when you are done.
+Vault data is persisted in k8s persistent volumes, but currently, they will be destroyed if the entire cluster is destroyed.
+Having the nodes come back up one at a time ensures that there is always a leader node that can pass the data along.